hao-xu-97/Human-Motion-Synthesis/README.md

 4. Configure the different variations to record video (characters, camera angle, scene, lighting)
     1. For characters, add<sup>[2]</sup> or remove from the "charcters" GameObject in Unity Editor for the ones desired.
 For new character added to the scene, add the "New Animation Controller" in Asset to the character's controller in the "Animator" section.
     2. For camera, change the position of the DedicatedCapture GameObjects to the desired location.
 Add additional DedicatedCapture GameObjects for more angle.
 Read the documentation for RockVR Video Capture for more detail.
-    3. For scene, configure the list of scenes to use and their order in the SwitchScene.cs script.
-To add more scenes, create a new scene or find preexisting scenes in the Unity asset store and read the scene creation procedure below.
+    3. For scene, check the desired scenes within the intro scene and run.
     4. For lighting, change the "lights" parameter in Automation.cs script.
 Add more values to the array for more variations in lighting angles.
-5. Start up the "intro" scene and run it from Unity Editor
+5. Start up the "intro" scene and run it from Unity Editor.
+Click "Start" button to start the problem.
 6. Adjust the desired resolution and framerate and click start.
 The videos will be recorded to "Documents/RockVR/Video"<sup>[3]</sup>

 ### Note
-* [1] Converting too many bvh files at a time may result in Blender crahsing.
+* [1] Converting too many bvh files at a time may result in Blender crashing.
 Try converting them in batches of smaller quantity (~50).
 * [2] To add a GameObject to a Scene in Unity, drag it from the Asset menu to a position in the Hierarchy menu or a position in the scene itself.
 * [3] Unity will most likely freeze or crash if left running for too long.
 Try running on batches of small quantity of motions if that's the case.